 Daniel Held is the Chief Program Officer of the UJA Federation of Greater Toronto.
 Previously, he served as the Executive Director of UJA Federation of Greater Toronto’s Koschitzky Centre for Jewish Education, which builds capacity for Toronto’s system of Jewish education and engagement.
 He has a wide range of experience in strategic philanthropy, including authoring the Greenbook on Jewish Day School Financial Sustainability and Affordability for the Jewish Funders Network and AVI CHAI Foundation.
 Daniel is a graduate of York University’s Jewish Teacher Education program, holds a doctorate in education from JTS’s Davidson School of Education and is an alumnus of the Wexner Graduate Fellowship.
 He has also been a frequent columnist for the Canadian Jewish News writing on education, identity and engagement.

-Renée Kutner is the Vice President of Marketing for Jewish Federation of Greater Atlanta, where she is focusing on strategic redefinition of Federation messaging and branding, as well as providing execution oversight of all internal and external marketing.
+Renée Kutner is the Chief Operating Officer at the Jewish Federation of Greater Atlanta, where she oversees Marketing, Leadership Development, and Strategy and Governance.
+She previously served as the Vice President of Marketing.
 Prior to joining Federation, Renée spent six years running Peace by Piece Organizing – a professional organizing business where she helped bring order to chaos and peace to her clients’ otherwise hectic lives.
 Previously, Renée spent almost ten years in advertising and marketing, taking a short break to receive her MBA from UCLA.
 She received her B.A. in Economics from University of Michigan.
 Renée is very active in multiple community organizations, most notably including having co-chaired the merger steering committee that led to the development of Atlanta Jewish Academy – Atlanta’s only preschool-12th grade day school.